pesto-students/p9-vishal-NaelaTarannum/Week-2/README.md

 # Week 2 Assignments #

-This guide will explain how to run this weeks assignments.
+This guide will explain how to run this week's assignments.

 Requirements

     A web browser (such as Chrome or Firefox)